-You’ve probably heard about color psychology, and how different colors can convey and elicit emotions.
+You’ve probably heard about color psychology, and how different colors can convey and elicit certain emotions.
 When working with color palettes in design, these same principles should be kept in mind.

 A monochromatic color palette uses shades and tones of a single color.
 Together, they create a soothing palate that conveys elegance and harmony.

-With any palette we use, our goal is to clearly and effectively communicate a brand’s values and uniqueness.
-Below are some real life examples of color palettes we’ve created for our clients:
+As designers, we choose and work with color palettes every day.
+A well-balanced and carefully curated color palette can help communicate a brand’s values and uniqueness.
+Below are some real-life examples of color palettes we’ve created for our clients:

 Want us to choose a great color palette for you?
 Send us an email or give us a call today.